noahbkim/csgopp/README.md

 Let's take a look at some examples of how to use `csgopp` as a static C++ library.
 The entrypoint for user code is the `csgopp::client::Client`, which is parameterized on an `Observer` template.
-This `Observer` object is responsible for providing event handler classes that are constructed on the stack at runtime for performance.
+This `Observer` objective is responsible for providing event handler classes that are constructed on the stack at runtime for performance.
 You can skip a bunch of boilerplate by inheriting from the `csgopp::client::ClientObserverBase` as follows:

 ```cpp